Image by sasun bughdaryan from iStock

 If a decision requires significant mental effort, such as remembering many details or making choices while distracted, it becomes more challenging.
 On the other hand, if you can make the decision easily and consistently, even amidst other tasks or distractions, then it’s a simpler decision.

-A lot of the work of IT architects involves creating visualizations and abstractions that can reduce cognitive load and make it easier to understand complex systems so that others can make better decisions about them.
+A lot of IT architects’ work involves creating visualizations and abstractions that can reduce cognitive load and help others make better decisions about complex systems.

 Emotional impact